Lazar Romanić: Lamia

-On 30 August 2018, Romanić moves to Lamia as a free agent from Red Star Belgrade, which kept a resale rate of 30%.
+On 30 August 2018, Romanić moved to Lamia as a free agent from Red Star Belgrade, which kept a resale rate of 30%.

+Železničar Pančevo

+After 5 seasons in Lamia, on 22 June 2023, Romanić returned to Serbia, signing for Železničar Pančevo as part of club's reinforcements for the maiden top flight season.

+Vojvodina

+On 11 January 2025, Romanić signed for another Serbian SuperLiga club, Vojvodina for a reported transfer fee of €500,000.

 International career

 Romanić got a first call into the Serbia U18 level in October 2015 under coach Ivan Tomić.
 He his debut for Serbia national under-19 football team on 1 September 2016 in a match against the United States, played on the memorial tournament "Stevan Vilotić - Ćele".
 Romanić scored his first goal for the team in a friendly match against Bulgaria on 23 February 2017.